pepstock-org/Charba/readme.md

  * remove `setAxis` methods from `Scale` and `Axis` classes because it must be set when an axis is built.
  * remove the feature to create custom controller without extending an existing one.
 You can only extend existing chart type.
  * rename `extend` method of `Controllers` class to `register`.
- * remove `setEnabled` method for `DefaultPlugin` enum from `Plugin` options class in order to avoid an inconsistent default options of plugin.
+ * remove `setEnabled` method for `DefaultPluginId` enum from `Plugin` options class in order to avoid an inconsistent default options of plugin.
 Use `setDisplay` method for legend and title into legend and title options, and `setEnabled` method for tooltips into tooltips options.
  * remove `setT(Date)` and `Date getT` methods from `DataPoint` class.
 Use `setX(Date)` and `Date getXAsDate()` instead.
  * rename `getValue` and `getIndex` methods to `getFormattedValue` and `getDataIndex` ones into `TooltipItem` class in order to be aligned with new CHART.JS tooltip item interface.
  * change the return value of `getTooltip` method of `TooltipPluginItem` class, returning now a `TooltipModel` object instead of `TooltipNode`.